-- Before the performance, students must remain with their sections at all times.
-Often, percussion, guard, and winds will be separated and designated to different areas at the warm up site.
+- Before the performance, students must always remain with their sections.
+Percussion, guard, and winds will often be separated and designated to different areas at the warm-up site.

 - Chaperones will accompany the team and assist as needed.
-Upon arrival at the performance site, chaperones will follow the end zone of the field to the home stands for band viewing.
+Upon arrival at the performance site, chaperones will follow the field's end zone to the home stands for band viewing.

 - After the performance, students return to the busses to change into Class B uniforms and pick up extra layers and/or money or food.
 Then chaperones will watch over members as they watch other bands’ performances and the award ceremony.

 - Students must always travel with a buddy (a “2”) if they leave the area to go to the bathroom or buy a souvenir or food/drink.
 They cannot leave without notifying a chaperone or staff member.